Rugged landscapes and Roman treasures; haunting ruins and rocky coastlines; soaring mountains and classic railways.

 Special mention must be made of the fairy-tale village of Portmeirion.
 Overlooking the Afon Dyrwyd estuary, this hamlet was laid out by Clough Williams-Ellis in the 1920s and 30s and is a living relic to one man’s vision.
 Strolling the pastel-coloured streets and piazza in the evening – when daytime visitors have long since returned home – is a wonderfully atmospheric experience.
 Combined with the unique landscape of the Great Orme Peninsula, the world-class walking opportunities in Snowdonia and the coastal vistas of Beaumaris, Wales is a quite superb holiday destination.

-If a tour of both England and Wales have tickled your fancy, why not broaden your horizons even further and embark on a UK and Ireland tour, with our ‘Best of Britain and Ireland’ holiday?
+If a tour of both England and Wales have tickled your fancy, why not broaden your horizons even further and embark on a UK and Ireland tour?
 No matter what you are looking for, our award-winning team can make it happen.

 We’ve discovered some of the UK’s most arresting driving and rail routes, too, as well as a fine selection of accommodation from classic seafront hotels, to cosy B&Bs and hidden country houses.
 We’ll never recommend anywhere that we haven’t enjoyed ourselves: that way, we can promise that you’ll get the very most from your holiday.
 Our England and Wales tours can be tailor-made to suit your exact requirements and we will leave no stone unturned in creating your perfect trip.